Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Fetching_data_with_useQuery.md

 # Fetching data with `useQuery` hook

-The most important function that we're going to use all the time is called the `useQuery` custom hook.
+The most important hook that we're going to use all the time is called the `useQuery` hook.

 To `useQuery` we need to pass in an object with two things:

 1. ==The `queryKey` that **uniquely identify the data** that we're going to query==.
-The `queryKey` can hold as a value a complex array, or it can just be an array with a string, but it needs to be an array.
+The `queryKey` can hold as a value a complex array, or it can just be an array with a string, but ==it needs to be **an array**==.
 The string that we pass to `queryKey` is what we will later also see insight or React Query DevTools.
-If later we would `useQuery` on another page with the exact key, then the data that correspond to that key would be read from the cache.
+If later we would use `useQuery` on another page with the exact key, then the data that correspond to that key would be read from the React Query cache.

    ```react
    import { useQuery } from '@tanstack/react-query'